iparips/code-cutter/README.md

 run ```bundle exec rake csv:to_json``` copy the contents of ```out/questions.json``` to the value of data variable in ```questions.coffee```

+## Issues

+It appears that ng-justgage has an issue with the way versions are managed.
+If the gage is not working, copy and paste the latest code from https://github.com/mattlaver/angular-justgage/blob/master/ng-justgage.js to bower_components/angular-justgage/ng-justgage.js

 ## Work Pipeline

 - Report generation